Antti-Heroja/graphql-schema-policy-validator/README.md

 The `graphql-schema-policy-validator` is a tool designed to ensure compliance with your project, team, or company's schema policies.
 It validates GraphQL schemas against predefined rules and throws errors if any violations are detected.

 This helps maintain consistency, enforce standards, and ensure adherence to best practices across your GraphQL API development.

+## Mandatory Pre-Validation Rules

+The tool ensures that there are no duplicate type definitions within the schema.
+Only one definition per type (e.g., `ObjectTypeDefinition`, `InterfaceTypeDefinition`, `InputObjectTypeDefinition`, `EnumTypeDefinition`, `ScalarTypeDefinition`, or `UnionTypeDefinition``) is allowed across all schema files.
+While a single schema file can contain multiple type definitions, duplicates of the same type name across different files will trigger an error.
+This rule is mandatory and cannot be disabled.
+The tool supports only files with the`.graphql` extension.

 ## Supported Rules